FEoCMIP-Data-Analysis-Tools/FEoCMIP-Data-Analysis-Tools/README.md

 - (ADD MORE HERE)

-## Each python script added should also include a .env file as well
+## Each python script added should include a .env file as well

 ### The general layout of each file is as follows:
 1. Name and contact email of main contributor(s)